DragonSpit/HPCsharp/README.md

 double[] arrDouble = new double[] { 1, 10.0e100, 1, -10e100 };
 ```

-whereas the current C# .Sum() produces an incorrect result.
+whereas the current C# .Sum() produces an incorrect result of 0.0.
+Multi-core Neumair for double[] runs at 1.8 GigaDoubles/sec on quad-core.

 HPCsharp implements SIMD/SSE and multi-core versions of .Sum() for all built-in numeric data types, except decimal, producing
 over 5X gain versus Linq .AsParallel() implementation.
 For more details, see blog https://duvanenko.tech.blog/2019/04/23/better-sum-in-c/